-The Court finds that the balance of harms leans heavily in Simon's favor and that public interest is served in assuring that corporate democracy is respected.
+The Court finds that the balance of harms leans heavily in Simon's favor, in its capacity as both a shareholder and a tender offeror, and the public interest is served in assuring that corporate democracy is respected.
 Applying the heightened standard of review, it is clear that a shareholder's right to vote his/her shares is to be vigorously protected absent a compelling justification for impeding or otherwise frustrating that right.
 See BLASIUS, SUPRA.
 It, follows, therefore, that the harm that would be caused by allowing Defendants to continue to act in a manner that interferes with or impedes a shareholder's right to meaningfully exercise his/her right to vote far outweighs the harm that the Taubman family would suffer if it is precluded from circumventing the Michigan Control Share Act.
-The Taubman family will simply be required to do that which it is required under the Michigan Control Share Act to do anyway-appeal to a majority of disinterested shareholders to confer voting rights on those shares that were aggregated by virtue of the voting agreements.
+The Taubman family will simply be required to do that which it is required under the Michigan Control Share Act to do anyway-appeal to a majority of disinterested shareholders to confer voting rights on those shares that were aggregated for the purpose of preventing an unsolicited takeover of TCI, as announced in the Schedule 13D/A filed on November 14,2002.